osisoft/PI-Interface-Emerson-DeltaV-Batch-Docs/content/pi-event-frames-interface-manager/templates-tab/recipe-default-properties.md

 <!-- Topic requires customization for specific interface -->

-The following section lists the default recipe template settings for the batch and unit batch levels for Emerson DeltaV.

 ## Batch Level
 The following are the recipe template default values for the BATCH level: